davidguigui29/video_to_audio/README.md

 ## How to Run
 1. Clone the repository.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the app with `python main.py`.
+3. Run the app with `python3 main.py`.

 ## Screenshots
-Include screenshots showcasing the main screen, file selection, and progress visualization.

 ## License
 Specify your license here if applicable.